 Hydrocephalus is the buildup of extra cerebrospinal fluid (CSF) around the brain and spinal cord.

-CSF is the fluid in that surrounds your brain and spinal cord.
+CSF is the fluid that surrounds your brain and spinal cord.
 It’s made in the ventricles (hollow spaces) inside your brain.
 It protects your brain and spinal cord by acting like a cushion.
 However, when you have too much CSF, it puts pressure on your brain and skull.
 This pressure makes your ventricles grow bigger and causes brain swelling (see Figure 1).Back to top

 What causes hydrocephalus?